-The Organization's net position (deficit) is classified in the following categories: net investment in capital assets; restricted assets; and unrestricted assets.
+The Organization's net position (deficit) is classified in the following categories: net investment in capital assets, restricted, and unrestricted.
 Net investment in capital assets consists of project assets, net of accumulated depreciation and deferred costs reduced by the outstanding balance of debt attributable to the acquisition, construction, or improvement of those assets.
-Restricted assets consist of assets restricted for specific purposes by law or by parties external to the Organization.
-Unrestricted assets consist of assets that are not classified as net investment in capital assets or assets that are not restricted.
+Restricted net position consists of assets restricted for specific purposes by law or by parties external to the Organization.
+Unrestricted net position (deficit) consist of net position that are not classified as net investment in capital assets or that are not restricted.
 When both restricted and unrestricted resources are available for use, it is the Authority's policy to use restricted resources first, consistent with any respective restrictions, and then to use unrestricted resources as they are needed.